dev-labs-bg/swift-video-generator/README.md

 pod 'SwiftVideoGenerator'
 end
 ```

+### Swift Package Manager

+To add the library as package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL `git@github.com:dev-labs-bg/swift-video-generator.git`

 ### Manually

 If you don't want to use a dependency manager, you can integrate SwiftVideoGenerator manually.